minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 refer to them as "lokalize texts".

 Each text string lives as a document in the CMS, of which each has a unique "key" corresponding to a path.
-These documents are then exported as JSON files (one for each language) and consumed by the application as static data.
+These documents are then imported as JSON files (one for each language) and consumed by the application as static data.

 This document describes how to manage and make changes to these texts.